BurntSushi/termcolor/README-NEW.md

   both, but the feature sets are far more similar than different.)
 * Like The Silver Searcher, `ripgrep` defaults to recursive directory search and won't search files ignored by your `.gitignore` files.
-It also ignores hidden and binary files by default. `ripgrep` also implements proper support for `.gitignore`, where as there are many bugs related to that functionality in The Silver Searcher.
+It also ignores hidden and binary files by default. `ripgrep` also implements full support for `.gitignore`, where as there are many bugs related to that functionality in The Silver Searcher.
 * `ripgrep` can search specific types files.
 For example, `rg -tpy foo` limits